 Selected recent invited conference presentations & lectures

-- European Chemosensory Research Organisation conference, 10– 14th September, 2014, Dijon, France
+- The development of flavor perception & preference.
+European Chemosensory Research Organisation conference, 10–14 September, 2014, Dijon, France

 - Taste Phenotypes: An update Australasian Association for Chemosensory Science conference, 3–5 December, 2014, Brisbane, Australia